eliazzo/Colour-palette/README.md

 ## changeNameManual()

 ## Lock functions
-### They can lock selected colours which prevents it from changing.
+### Users can can lock selected colors which will prevent it from changing.